-The student ministry program at FFCU is designed to reinforce Biblical principles taught in classrooms and gives students a practical outlet to live those principles.
-Through Christian service, students are equipped to be mature in spirit, soul, and body, and to be ready for ministry upon graduation.
-The Christian service program gives students a real world outlet to be salt and light while valuing the expression of Christ in the local church.
-Through the Christian service program, students are given a major relative ministry in the local church or community.
-While applying practical and spiritual teaching, students are allowed to express what they are learning in the classroom environment.
-Based on the idea of servant leadership, students express themselves by serving ministries and the local church in all areas available.
+The ministry activation program is designed to reinforce biblical principles taught in classrooms and give students a practical outlet in which to live those principles.
+Students are given ministry opportunities in a local church and in their communities.
+Students will also have the opportunity to participate in ICLC conferences as well as attend national conferences with relevant speakers to help them grow into effective ministers.
+Based on the idea of servant leadership, students express themselves by serving ministries and the local church in any available areas.
 Through these opportunities, we believe that students develop into mature leaders in the Body of Christ while being able to think creatively from their experience in real church ministry.
 By working in teams and placing students in Christian service, students develop character traits that ministries find attractive when searching for staff.
-By placing an emphasis on both spiritual maturity and a servant’s heart, students develop the character of Christ while allowing themselves to be led by the Holy Spirit in personal ministry.
+By placing an emphasis on both spiritual maturity and a servant’s heart, students develop the character of Christ while being led by the Holy Spirit in personal ministry.